Firenz/tgx-jobtest/README.md

 # Programming test for TravelgateX
-This is a programming test for a Junior Backend position coded in C# for BambooHR.
+This is a programming test for a Junior Backend position coded in C# for TravelgateX.

 ## Development environment
 - Language: C# with .NET 2.2 & Json.NET library